skitsanos/foxx-builder/README.md

 [![CircleCI](https://dl.circleci.com/status-badge/img/gh/skitsanos/foxx-builder/tree/master.svg?style=svg)](https://dl.circleci.com/status-badge/redirect/gh/skitsanos/foxx-builder/tree/master)
 > ArangoDB allows application developers to write their data access and domain logic as microservices running directly within the database with native access to in-memory data.
 The **Foxx microservice framework** makes it easy to extend ArangoDB’s own REST API with custom HTTP endpoints using modern JavaScript running on the same V8 engine you know from Node.js and the Google Chrome web browser.
 >
 > Unlike traditional approaches to storing logic in the database (like stored procedures), these microservices can be written as regular structured JavaScript applications that can be easily distributed and version controlled.
-Depending on your project’s needs Foxx can be used to build anything from optimized REST endpoints performing complex data access to entire standalone applications running directly inside the database.
+Depending on your project’s needs, Foxx can be used to build anything from optimized REST endpoints performing complex data access to entire standalone applications running directly inside the database.
 >
 > -- [Foxx Microservices](https://www.arangodb.com/docs/stable/foxx.html)